 Configure the Raw Printer action

-When we add the Raw Printer action we'll next see the Raw Printer dialog.
+We next see the Raw Printer dialog when we add the Raw Printer action.
 Use the Printer Selection droplist to choose a printer available to your current Windows login:

 Now any time you send a printer-ready job to this queue, it will print directly to the printer.